MakeSchool-Tutorials/MakeSchoolNotes-Swift/P5-MakeSchoolNotes-Intro/content.md

 We are going to be focusing on the following topics:

 - Introduction to Table Views
-- What is delegation?
+- The Navigation Controller
-- Creating notes programmatically
+- Delegates, protocols and extensions
-- What is persistance?
+- Local storage and Realm
-- Using multiple ViewControllers & Containers
+- Creating notes
 - Capturing User Input
 - Keyboard Handling
 - Using Seques